microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/securityreporstroot.md

 doc_type: apiPageType
 ---

-# securityReportRoot resource type
+# securityReportsRoot resource type

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Provides the ability to launch a realistic phishing attack that organizations can learn from.
+Provides the ability to launch a realistic simulated phishing attack that organizations can learn from.
 This is an abstract type.

 Inherits from [entity](../resources/entity.md).